-You can convert that code into services by specifying each of interfaces in XML and providing a Web-service wrapper.
-This activity is important for jump-starting our services collection but it is an interim step.
+You can convert that code into services by specifying each of the interfaces in XML and providing a Webservice wrapper.
+This activity is important for jump-starting your services collection, but it is an interim step.
 For example, if you look at all the different Apache projects, you will find many related but different implementations of common subservices, such as security and user profiles.
-Building a system combining several projects often requires an integrated approach to common services.
-This would be relatively easy to do if each subservice implementation were a separate grid service with well-defined message-based interfaces.
-However, with a traditional approach, a typical subservice, like security, might have an external message-based interface but, unfortunately, also many internal methods linking the subservice to other parts of the software glob.
-Thus, subservices, like security, can't be extracted from the glob, and composing such traditional software systems, even if they run smoothly and efficiently with service interfaces, is very hard.
+Building a system that combines several projects often requires an integrated approach to common services, which would be relatively easy to do if each subservice implementation were a separate grid service with well-defined messagebased interfaces.
+However, with a traditional approach, a typical subservice such as security might have an external message-based interface but, unfortunately, also many internal methods linking the subservice to other parts of the software glob.
+Thus, subservices can't be extracted from the glob, so composing such traditional software systems, even if they run smoothly and efficiently with service interfaces, is very hard.

-concept generalizes these ideas.
+of-grids concept generalizes these ideas.

-Taking all that into consideration lets us identify a strategy for defining services.
+Taking all this into consideration, let's identify a strategy for defining services.
 Start by examining the different capabilities of your systems.
 Services are distributed components that have distinct functionality-especially functionality shared usefully among different uses.

 Services must achieve acceptable performance when implemented with message-based interfaces and distributed platforms.
-In an earlier installment ("Making Scientific Applications as Web Services," vol. 6, no. 1, 2004, pp. 93-96), we discussed the inevitable latency differences between message- and methodbased interactions; messages could experience 100s of milliseconds in network latency down to a millisecond or so for communication between nearby services.
+In an earlier installment ("Making Scientific Applications as Web Services," vol. 6, no. 1, 2004, pp. 93-96), we discussed the inevitable latency differences between messageand method-based interactions; messages could experience hundreds of milliseconds in network latency down to a millisecond or so for communication between nearby services.

-We should build services that are as small as possible given the performance implications from the decomposition.
-Services are the package created by traditional programming models and languages apply.
+We should build services that are as small as possible given the performance implications from decomposition.
+Services are the package created by traditional programming models so languages apply.
 Rather than discussing this aspect, however, we'll look at a higher level, with services as the atomic unit whose management and packaging into grids needs to be explored.
 I use the term "simple service" in this article's title to refer to services constructed in this fashion to be as small as possible given inevitable performance and functionality constraints.